shruthiKa-kas/infraSharing5Gupgrade/README.md

 Using the model
 ===============

 To obtain model results, simply execute the each script sequentially.

-Using the R scripts in the infrasharing5Gupgrade/vis folder, the results can be visualized.
+The obtained results can be plotted on R using the code in "vis" folder.